Sun Yung Shin Nonfiction Writing Project Specifics

 Participants will be assigned four recent memoirs or longform creative nonfiction works to read and learn from throughout the year:

 Throughout the year, 4–6 visiting writers and publishing professionals will meet with your cohort as special guests.
-Confirmed guests for 2025 include:
+Confirmed guests for 2026 include (subject to change):